fastly/fastly-exporter/README.md

 metrics are grouped by datacenter.
 The response body size of the metrics endpoint can potentially be very large.
-This will be exacerbated when using the exporter with many services, many origins with Origin Inspector, and many domains with Domain Inspector.
+This will be exacerbated when using the exporter with many services, many origins with Origin Inspector, and many domains with Domain Inspector (see [Controlling cardinality](#controlling-cardinality)).
 One way to reduce the output size of the metrics endpoint is by using the `-aggregate-only` flag.
 When this flag is used only the `aggregated` metrics from the real-time stats API will be exported.
 Metrics will still include the datacenter label but it will always